Posted by Romayne Levee on September 11th, 2020

 The question is: “describe our school to me like I’m new to the area(!) and I know nothing about it.
 Oh, and do it in three sentences or less.”

 Our team at Mission Minded wishes you luck in your new role and invites you to reach out if we can help you get to know your new school, strengthen your strategic plan, brand, admissions campaign, or messages.
+For more inspiration view these school brand and admissions campaigns.

 Director of Education Strategy Romayne Levee leads our education practice, working with independent schools and educational organizations to raise their profiles with strategies that benefit school leaders and their communities immeasurably.
 She has developed dynamic strategic plans and brand strategies for Mission Minded clients from coast to coast, including San Francisco Day School, Friends School of Baltimore, and Marlborough School (LA).
 Romayne is the founding Board Chair of Vistamar School, an independent high school in LA, and currently serves on the Board of Lewis & Clark College.